 - We advise merchants to not only keep the voucher but any supporting documents i.e. delivery notes, signed quotes, invoices or anything that can prove to the bank that the cardholder received their goods and consented to the transaction.

-- On certain transactions, we take extra precaution to contact the cardholder and confirm their purchase.
+- On certain transactions, we take extra precautions to contact the cardholder and confirm their purchase.
 This is to ensure that a call recording can be made available to fight a dispute if necessary.

 - We do everything in our power to reach our merchants when a dispute occurs so that you don’t miss the deadline to submit the voucher.
 Banks often only allow merchants 5-7 days to submit a voucher and only send a fax or email which you might miss if you are not near your computer for a few days.

-- We pride ourselves on the fact that we have 17 years industry experience and stringent fraud prevention measures to help fight crime in South Africa!
-Take a moment to consider what your service provider is doing for you and if it may be in your business’ best interest to switch to WAPPoint.
+- We pride ourselves on the fact that we have 17 years of industry experience and stringent fraud prevention measures to help fight crime in South Africa!
+Take a moment to consider what your service provider is doing for you and if it may be in your business’s best interest to switch to WAPPoint.